(You are here.)

 angled the sticks in opposite directions, the wings would twist one way or

 the other, hopefully causing the kite to roll right or left.
 When he angled his hands

 in the same direction, the tail would turn up or down, pitching the kite up

-On a windy day in early August, Wilbur took the kite to a nearby
+On a windy day in late July or early August, Wilbur took the kite to a nearby

 open space at the Union Biblical Seminary – a school his father had